waleediqbal1/Git-Learning-and-Installation-/README.md

 - First Go on the root directory of the folder where you want to clone(copy) your repository using cmd or Terminal on your operating system.
 Like i use cd on windows to my root directory.

--  Ist command which you got on your browser window.
+-  Ist command which you got on your gitbucket website now.
 It should be like https://xyz@bitbucket.org/xyz/repositoryName.git

 - cd latest_repository